Cecil-W/AES-DFA/README.md

 Part of the lecture "Sichere Implementierung kryptographischer Verfahren" WS 2022/23

-Implementation of a differential fault attack (DFA) on AES
+Implementation of a differential fault analysis attack (DFA) on AES

 ## Files